-The correlation between GIS-based and field data-based shielding factors remained unchanged when resampled versions of the 1 m-DEM were chosen as input ( $R^2 = 0.97$ ; p < 0.05; Fig. ).
-Only the shielding factors for the KS-1a boulder were different (Fig. 4).
+The correlation between GIS-based shielding factors and field data-based shielding factors remained unchanged when 305 resampled versions of the high-resolution DEM were chosen as input ($R^2 = 0.97$; p < 0.05; Fig. 6).
+GIS-based shielding factors for the boulders selected for the first sensitivity experiment were very consistent with the field data-based shielding factors (R^2 = 0.95 and 0.96; p < 0.05; Fig. 7).
 For individual shielding factors, see Tables S75 & S76.